May121nk/Ecommerce_CLone/Flipkart_Clone_Project/Readme.md

-NOTE - By default route is /home

-adminpanel username = admin password = admin123
+adminpanel username = admin password = admin123 for admin login go to *** /panel  ***

+ cd filename to enter inside the folder then
+Running Script - npx nodemon app.js

-fulipkart dynamic website with proper admin panel with authentication
+flipkart dynamic website with proper admin panel with authentication